Set up a clear table space with a large sheet of cling film or a clean mat to protect the surface.

 Why it helps

 The sustained hand pressure required to roll and cut dough builds intrinsic hand strength — the deep muscles within the palm that are essential for pencil grip, scissor use, and button-fastening.
 Occupational therapists frequently recommend dough activities as a precursor to handwriting.
 The repetitive cycle of roll-cut-gather also promotes sustained attention, and the open-ended nature of choosing shapes and arrangements supports creative decision-making.
+The EYFS framework highlights this kind of hands-on work as essential for building the grip and control children need before they can hold a pencil.

 Variations